Nurse Informaticist Role Specialization

 - Implement the project plan through demonstration of leadership and collaboration and principles of planned change.

 - Evaluate the impact of information technology and knowledge management using established criteria, data collection and analysis, and feedback from stakeholders.

 - Implement the role of a nurse informaticist in a professional, respectful, and ethical manner.

 This program requires 225 clock hours of practica.
-The two practicum courses are in the last two terms of the MSN program and can be completed in your home community with a preceptor who is a nurse informaticist.
+The two practicum courses can be completed in your home community with a preceptor who is a nurse informaticist.
 The purpose of the practicum experiences is to learn the role of a nurse informaticist from someone who is actually working in your desired role specialty and to provide you experiential learning in the role of a nurse informaticist.